Efficient quantification on large-scale networks: Introduction

 Due to its specific setting, NQ is also fundamentally different from plain quantification since it is applied to the nodes of a graph, which are not independent and identically distributed (i.i.d.) like non-relational datapoints, but rather interdependent according to the graph structure.
 Moreover, real-world networks are usually large-scale and characterized by complex properties such as non-linear connectivity patterns and heterophily (i.e., prevalence of inter-class edges), which non-relational quantification models are unable to capture.

-This discussion highlights that to be proficient in NQ, a learning method should (i) exploit the network connectivity to emit coherent prevalence predictions; (ii) be powerful enough to capture the complex properties of real-world networks; (iii) be flexible enough to adapt to their possibly heterophilic nature; and (iv) be efficient and resource-friendly to make operating at scale feasible.
-However, existing methods for NQ (reviewed in Sec.~\ref{sec:related-work}) hardly comply with all these requirements.
+This discussion highlights that, in order to be proficient at NQ, a learning method should (i) exploit the network connectivity to emit coherent prevalence predictions; (ii) be powerful enough to capture the complex properties of real-world networks; (iii) be flexible enough to adapt to their possibly heterophilic nature; and (iv) be efficient and resource-friendly to make operating at scale feasible.
+However, existing methods for NQ (reviewed in Section~\ref{sec:related-work}) hardly comply with all these requirements.

 To satisfy these \textit{desiderata} we propose XNQ, a model that integrates the representational capabilities of randomized recursive Graph Neural Networks with a powerful Expectation-Maximization approach for quantification.
 XNQ is purposely designed to be resource-efficient, scalable, and resilient to heterophily.
 Through a comprehensive experimental evaluation, we show that XNQ significantly outperforms the best methods proposed so far for NQ, setting a new state of the art.
 Additionally, we validate our design through extensive ablation studies, showing that XNQ achieves the best trade-off in terms of performance and computational efficiency.